empowerhack/templates/project-spec.md

 ### 3rd party data

-* List 3rd party APIs
+* Potential collaboration with Arabterm - a dictionary for students and professionals

 ### Hosting

-* Hosting options in order of preference
+* TBC